 In Federalist No. 85, Hamilton wrote, "But every amendment to the Constitution, if once established, would be a single proposition, and might be brought forward singly.
 There would then be no necessity for management or compromise, in relation to any other point[:] no giving nor taking.
 The will of the requisite number would at once bring the matter to a decisive issue."
-Significantly, Hamilton made the foregoing representation with regard to "every amendment," logically including those brought forward by the states through an Article V convention, which implies that an Article V convention could be limited to an up-or-down vote on proposing a single amendment.
-To
+82 Significantly, Hamilton made the foregoing representation with regard to "every amendment," logically including those brought forward by the states through an Article V convention, which implies that an Article V convention could be limited to an up-or-down vote on proposing a single amendment.
+83

 Furthermore, the Founders' expectation that the states would direct the convention to propose desired amendments is entirely consistent with the rationale given for the insertion of the convention mode of proposing amendments in Article V. As reported in The Records of the Federal Convention of 1787, the original language of Article V as proposed by James Madison would have required Congress to propose amendments on application of two-thirds of the legislatures of the several states.
 To the modern eye, this original formulation would seem to be a more direct route for the states to obtain desired amendments.
 Nevertheless, on September 15, 1787, George Mason objected to this formulation because it made the proposal of amendments desired by the states entirely dependent upon Congress, and he feared Congress would not propose amendments that would limit its own power.
 To address Mason's objection, the congressional proposal of amendments on application of two-thirds of the state legislatures was replaced with the convention mode of proposing amendments, which Congress would call upon application of two-thirds of the legislatures of the several states.
+Notably, nothing in this drafting history indicates that the application would cease specifying the amendments to propose, even though a convention would be doing the proposing rather than Congress.